Arjun Development Program

 MBT Arjun would require increased maintenance time and efforts, according to the Army.
 The Army accordingly expressed grave concern on the reliability and maintainability of MBT and pointed out that while the world over the trend was to reduce the maintenance time, it had increased with MBT Arjun.
 According to DRDO, the views expressed by the Army are only a subjective opinion and the analysis of data shows an upward trend in mean time between failures (MTBF) over the years.
 DRDO have pointed out that trials carried out clearly brought out the efficiency/improvements effected in weapon system and in the automotive area ability to cover the required range in the stipulated time was also proved.
 They further contended that there is no overheating of the engine in desert conditions.
 Summer trials of 1997 indicated that the performance was below the acceptable standards.

-In late August 2008, the army completed nearly a year of what it calls Accelerated User Cum Reliability Trials (AUCRT) and somewhat unprecedented, extended trials in the desert of Rajasthan.
+In late August 2008, the army completed nearly a year of Accelerated User Cum Reliability Trials (AUCRT) and somewhat unprecedented, extended trials in the desert of Rajasthan.
 These trials tested the three characteristics of any battle tank - firepower, mobility and protection.
 Following defects were noticed during the ongoing Accelerated User Cum Reliability Trials by Army:-

 - Failure of power packs